Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Are the results of impact assessments publicly available?

-The whole application for an environmental authorisation, including the environmental assessment, goes through a public hearing.
-From January 1 2018, applicants will need to provide a digital version of the environmental assessment, as well as all of the files containing the raw data used.
+The whole application for an environmental authorisation, including the impact study, goes through a public hearing.
+Since 1 January 2018, applicants must provide a digital version of the environmental assessment, in addition to all of of the files containing the raw data used.
 This should facilitate inclusion in the national database of environmental assessments that has existed since 2007.

 Can the results of an impact assessment be contested?
 If so, what procedure applies?

-An administrative court will suspend an environmental authorisation upon request by a third party when such request is based on the absence of an environmental assessment.
-Case law on impact studies (the predecessors to environmental assessments) used to consider that significant deficiencies in such studies amounted to an absence of such studies.
+An administrative court may suspend an environmental authorisation upon request by a third party when such request is based on the absence of an impact study.
+There is extensive case law on impact studies, which have found that significant deficiencies have amounted to an absence of such studies.

 What regime governs liability for soil pollution (including the allocation, transfer and limitation of liability)?